Click to Enlarge

 From the kerbside, our Client's home projects a modest perspective to the eye; concealing accommodation with a layout of real depth that could allow the discerning buyer plenty of space to grow into.
 From the moment you enter, you'll appreciate the harmonious balance between the contemporary decor and fitments that sit seamlessly with high ceilings and a wealth of period features, including a cast iron fireplace, moulded arch, cove ceiling and centre rose, timber doors and a pattered tiled floor.

 Inside, the living areas are in proportion with each other; allowing them to retain their primary purpose without encumbrance.
 Two formal receptions are complemented by a conservatory that looks out toward the garden, a kitchen/breakfast room links in with a laundry room and a four-piece bath/shower suite is ideal for families.
-Upstairs, there are three good-sized bedrooms and a converted attic space with a fixed staircase off the landing, to complete the accommodation.
+Upstairs, a recently added WC serves three good-sized bedrooms and a converted attic space with a fixed staircase off the landing, to complete the accommodation.
 All rooms are double-glazed for soundproofing and kept warm via the mains-fed gas central heating system.

 Outside, a 39'x 28' gravel frontage allows plenty of off-road parking, an 18' x 11' garage is accessed via a rear lane and the rear garden enjoys a sunny South facing aspect, with a level lawn and raised decked terrace.